sanskrit/raw_etexts_english/blogs/manasataramgini/2005-10-01_the-oral-and-textual-traditions-of-the-shaunakiya-atharvaveda.md

 +++
-title = "The oral and textual traditions of the shaunakIyaxa0atharvaveda"
+title = "The oral and textual traditions of the shaunakIya atharvaveda"

 +++
 The only complete surviving oral tradition is that of the 4th veda is